mickalleny2k/pands-problem-sheet/README.md

 print the answer to the command line print X's and the last 4 digits

+#Week 4 Assignment

+#import the maths module
+# user inputs a number.
+Number variable created.
+#create a while loop
+# loop keeps going while the number is greater than 1
+#if the number is divided 2 with remainder equal to zero
+#print even number
+# Divide by 2 and update the variable
+# else if the number is divided 2 with remainder not equal to zero
+#print odd number
+# Multiply by 3 and update the variable

 Week Task 6 : Calculate the square root of a number using Newtons method